Louise Daniel Hutchinson: Early life and education

-She was educated at her parent's school before attending a number of different colleges, including Miner Teachers College (now known as University of the District of Columbia), Prairie View A&M University, and Howard University.
+She was educated at her parents' school before attending a number of different colleges, including Miner Teachers College (now known as University of the District of Columbia), Prairie View A&M University, and Howard University.
 It was from the latter that she earned her bachelor's degree in 1951.
 At Howard, she studied under Ralph Bunche, John Hope Franklin and E. Franklin Frazer.
 Soon thereafter, she married Ellsworth W. Hutchinson, Jr. and they had six children.
 She also worked as a substitute teacher.

 Career

 The Smithsonian

 Hutchinson started working as a researcher at the National Portrait Gallery (NPG) in 1971.
 She researched African American portraits, such as the legacy of John Brown, and also worked on the exhibition The Black Presence in the Era of the American Revolution.
 The following year, she became an Education Research Specialist, where she worked on partnership projects between the museum and D.C.
 Public Schools.